 Admin Fee – I can’t imagine that this fee has any real meaning, and is the sort of thing that usually gets hidden under ‘miscellaneous’, but it’s there.

-Premium Location Surcharge – this is usually a charge for collecting a car at an airport, although you may see for collecting a car in an inner city area.
+Premium Location Surcharge – this is usually a charge for collecting a car at an airport, although you may be charged for collecting a car in an inner city area, too.

 Vehicle Registration – this is you paying the hire company’s rego for them!